ivh/tmy.se/content/deploy-on-push.md

 Now, I commit and push with git, directly to the server which updates the repo, rebuilds and syncs locally to the place where the webserver expects its files.
 There are many ways people do this, this is what I found the simplest for now:

+* Have a git repository on the server that you push into.
+Let this be a standard repo, not a bare one.
+* Set `git config --local receive.denyCurrentBranch updateInstead` inside it.
+This will update the current branch working files instead of refusing to receive the push.
+Since we will never